Jeff Barber

 Jeffrey Barber is a game designer who has worked primarily on role-playing games.

 Career

-Jeff Barber was a gamer from Columbia, Missouri, who joined the volunteer staff of Pagan Publishing and collaborated with John Scott Tynes on early adventures and other games.
+Jeff Barber was a gamer from Columbia, Missouri, who joined the volunteer staff of Pagan Publishing and collaborated with John Scott Tynes on adventures and other games.
 He co-wrote "Grace under pressure" with Pagan publishing's staff, the book is currently out of print.
-When Pagan moved to Seattle, Barber and others left Pagan as a result, and went on to found Biohazard Games, publishers of Blue Planet (1997).
-Fantasy Flight Games spent 2000 pushing out a new line of RPG products: a new edition of Barber's and Greg Benage's Blue Planet.
+Pagan Publishing later moved to Seattle in 1994, so Barber and others left Pagan and founded Biohazard Games, publishers of Blue Planet (1997).
+Fantasy Flight Games spent 2000 publishing a new line of role-playing game products in the form of a new edition of Blue Planet from Barber and Greg Benage.
 He is one of the author of the Midnight campaign setting.